 If your earnings from work are too high, you can't contribute at all.
 You can withdraw tax-free contributions at any time from a Roth IRA.
-A Roth IRA can increase in value over time by increasing interest.
+A Roth IRA can increase in value over time by increasing interest or by investing in gold, such as through a Gold in an IRA Account.
 When investments generate interest or dividends, that amount is added to the account balance.
 Account holders can then earn interest on the additional interest and dividends, a process that can continue over and over again.

 The money in the account can continue to grow even without the owner making regular contributions.
 Yes, you can contribute to an IRA for your unemployed, non-working spouse who files a joint return, but your combined total contribution cannot exceed your combined taxable income or double the annual IRA limit, whichever is less.
 While long-term savings in a Roth IRA may result in better after-tax returns, a traditional IRA can be an excellent alternative if you qualify for a tax deduction.
 If you file a joint return, you may be able to contribute to an IRA even if you haven't had taxable compensation for as long as your spouse did.

 When they start saving with a Roth IRA at a young age, they can take full advantage of compound interest.
 However, people looking for a Roth IRA account should know the maximum income and contribution limits and make sure they comply with them.
 While a Roth Individual Retirement Account (IRA) is an excellent tax-advantaged tool, most people should also invest in other vehicles, such as a 401 (k), a simplified employee pension IRA (SEP), or other employer-sponsored plans.
 However, you can still contribute to a Roth IRA and make cumulative contributions to a Roth or traditional IRA, regardless of your age.